 Pharmacist Sentenced to 78 Months in Prison for Attempting to Weaponize Deadly Toxins and Possessing Narcotics Manufacturing Equipment

-“The sentence imposed today on Jordan Gonzalez is an appropriate response to his efforts to manufacture and deploy toxins as deadly weapons,” U.S. Attorney Fishman said.
+“The sentence imposed today on Jordan Gonzalez is an appropriate response to his efforts to manufacture and deploy toxins as deadly weapons,” said U.S. Attorney Fishman.
 “He was preparing for a violent confrontation that fortunately never occurred because the excellent response by our law enforcement partners stopped him before anyone was hurt.”

 “Jordan Gonzalez had in his possession the ingredients and equipment necessary to manufacture dangerous biological toxins and explosives, as well as, a cache of weapons and ammunition,” FBI Acting Special Agent in Charge Eric Welling said.
 “Due to the tireless efforts of the FBI Joint Terrorism Task Force and the Drug Enforcement Administration, the imminent threat posed by Gonzalez did not become a reality.
 Prevention is the FBI’s priority, so I would like to remind the citizens of New Jersey to remain vigilant and contact the FBI or their nearest law enforcement department if they see or hear anything suspicious.”

-“Mr. Gonzalez’ sentencing sends a clear message that attempting to produce weapons of mass destruction cannot be tolerated,” Carl J. Kotowski, Special Agent in Charge of the Drug Enforcement Administration’s New Jersey Division, said.
+“Mr. Gonzalez’ sentencing sends a clear message that attempting to produce weapons of mass destruction cannot be tolerated,” said Special Agent in Charge Carl J. Kotowski of the Drug Enforcement Administration’s (DEA) New Jersey Division.
 “The dedicated men and women of DEA will continue to work tirelessly to keep criminals such as Mr. Gonzalez from being a threat to society.”

 According documents filed in this case and statements made in court: